translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Runs :ref:`upgrade <commands#upgrade>` to apply any special
+- Runs :command:`upgrade` to apply any special post-schema-upgrade actions (including changes needed for updated Translate Toolkit version).
+This would typically be performed after running the :ref:`update_code
-  post-schema-upgrade actions (including changes needed for updated Translate Toolkit version).
-This would typically be performed after running the :ref:`update_code <fabric-commands#update-code>` command.
-If you haven't just upgraded Pootle or the Translate Toolkit to a new release, this isn't generally required, so there is no need to run it unless release notes or other instructions direct you to do so.
+  <fabric-commands#update-code>` command.
+If you haven't just upgraded Pootle
+  or the Translate Toolkit to a new release, this isn't generally required, so there is no need to run it unless release notes or other instructions direct you to do so.

 Examples: